wilsonism/geo741/syllabus.md

 Elwood, Sarah, and Matthew W. Wilson.
 2017.
 Critical GIS pedagogies beyond ‘Week 10: Ethics’. *International Journal of Geographical Information Science* no. 31 (10): 2098-2116.

+Fritzsche, Lauren.
+2022.
+"Integrating contemplative pedagogy and anti-oppressive pedagogy in geography higher education classrooms." *Journal of Geography in Higher Education* 46 (2):167-184.

 Kaserman, Bonnie, and Matthew W. Wilson.
 2009.
 “On not wanting it to count: Reading together as resistance.” *Area* no. 41 (1):26-33.

 Roberts, Susan.
 2000.
 “Realizing critical geographies of the university.” *Antipode* no. 32 (3):230-244.